oidc-vpn-manager/docs/DevelopmentNotes.md

 make test_pki_tool
 ```

-Or a wider test of all of those components can be issued by running `make just_test_without_browser`.
+Or a wider test of all of those components can be issued by running `make just_test_without_e2e`.

 Individual E2E tests CAN be run at any time, but if code in the services (not the testing code) has been altered, a full restart of the Docker containers must be triggered by running `make rebuild_docker` first, followed by the individual E2E test.